 Last year’s orders include the first combined cycle gas turbine units specified to be operational on 30% green hydrogen by their scheduled commercial startup date – which will achieve more than a 10% reduction in carbon emissions intensity.

-Paul Browning, President and CEO of Mitsubishi Power, points to 2020 orders as “the culmination of a 5-year strategic plan launched in 2016” when he declared the company mission would be to provide power generation and energy storage solutions that would empower customers to affordably and reliably combat climate change.
+Paul Browning, President and CEO of Mitsubishi Power, points to 2020 orders as “the culmination of a 5-year strategic plan launched in 2016” when he declared the company mission is to provide power generation and storage solutions to our customers, empowering them to affordably and reliably combat climate change and advance human prosperity.

 “We started 2020 with the industry’s first order for a hydrogen gas turbine, as part of the Intermountain Power Project plan to sequentially transition from coal to natural gas and, ultimately, green hydrogen.
 We have since received additional orders from other customers with the announced intent to transition to hydrogen.”